What Is Executive Presence,

 You can’t realize your full potential as a leader without executive presence.
 As you rise up in your organization, executive presence becomes more and more critical.
 The higher the stakes, the more you need that power and presence.

-Likewise, organizations need their leaders to take full command of their executive presence.
-Effective leaders who drive results and rally their team behind them radiate an undeniable executive presence.
+Organizations also need their leaders to take full command of their executive presence.
+Effective leaders who drive results and rally their teams radiate an undeniable executive presence.

 What Is Strong Executive Presence?